Answering Your Questions

 Can I have a doula while Covid is happening?

 Absolutely!
 I work closely with my clients during our prenatal visits to provide them with the tools they need to be educated on risks and benefits BEFORE their labor even starts; however, it is the client's responsibility to check with their doctor and/or hospital to find out their policies on doulas/support people.
 If a hospital does allow doulas, I am prepared to show my certification, if requested.
 In the event a hospital does not allow more than one support person due to their own Covid policies, I am prepared to offer virtual doula services through apps like GoogleDuo, GoogleMeets, or Zoom, as technology allows.
 If that doesn't work, I am always available by phone and/or text to assist you and your partner with strategies to help your labor be more effective.
+Additionally, I am fully vaccinated and boosted for Covid-19 and and am also willing to wear a mask during any meetings or at your birth, if requested.

 What areas do you serve?